uviclibraries/3d-print-mgt-web-app/README.md

   Searches for jobs that have been pending payment for a specified number of days and emails a reminder to the job owner.
 Intended to be done daily.

 moneris(folder)
-Moneris landing and setup files.
+Moneris (a payment processing system) landing and setup files.

   moneris/approved.php
   Saves moneris fields to database.
 Changes job status to paid.